itchyny/sjsp/README.md

 ```

 ## Usage
+1. Use `sjsp` command on the JavaScript files you want to profile.
 ```
  $ sjsp test.js            # this command generates test.sjsp.js
- # (sjsp is safe, does not break your test.js)
- # import the generated test.sjsp.js instead of test.js
- # open the page with your favorite browser and look into the JavaScript console
- # it reports the profiling information each 10 seconds
 ```
+  The command `sjsp` does not break your test.js, but creates a new file.
+2. Use the generated test.sjsp.js instead of test.js
+3. Open the page with your favorite browser and look into the JavaScript console.
+   It reports the profiling information every 10 seconds.

 ## How it works
 Suppose `test.js` looks like the following.